fazibear/fazibear.github.io/_posts/2015-04-29-having-fun-with-opal-and-sprockets.md

 ---

 Let's try [Opal](http://opalrb.org).
 I don't want to setup a Rails application.
 Just static html with javascript written in Opal, stylesheets in SASS, and HTML in Slim.
 Also we want to use JQuery like methods to select DOM elements.
-Started playing with [sprockets](https://github.com/sstephenson/sprockets), an assets pipeline from rails.
+We use [sprockets](https://github.com/sstephenson/sprockets), an assets pipeline from rails, and [rails-assets](https://rails-assets.org) to manage javascript libraries.

 Let's set this thing up!

 ```sh